Admission process for the Welding program is open

 - Safety boots/shoes are required

-The Welding program is an eight-month evening program held three evenings per week (Monday, Tuesday, and Wednesday) from 5:00pm to 8:00pm.
-Class is scheduled to begin in October 26, 2020.
+This Welding program is held three evenings per week (Monday, Tuesday and Wednesday from 5pm to 8pm) in our Welding facility.

 The in county tuition for the 2020-2021 class is $4,000.00.
 Tuition may be paid in installments as follows: